http-everything/httpe/docs/content/docs/templating.md

 rules:
   - name: Custom response
     on:
       path: /test
-    do:
     answer.content: This is an error
     respond:
       on_success:
         body: |